Teero888/clonk_planet/README.md

 # Clonk Planet Linux Port (incomplete)

 This is a port of Clonk Planet (originally released in 1999-2000 by RedWolf Design) to Linux (and any modern OS really).
 It includes the C4Engine and a Qt6-based launcher (thank you RedWolf that you published **ONLY** the engine source and not the launcher, so i had to create it from 0).
 All gameplay features work as far as I have tested, so playing normally should work fine.
-Don't expect a smooth experience though... things might be broken - if you find any crashes or other issues please open an issue :)
+Don't expect a smooth experience though... things might be broken - if you find any crashes or other issues please open an issue.

 ## Screenshots
 <p align="center">